Feudal-Project/OpenDINRail/README.md

 **Get to know the cost**

 Knowing the cost before going any further will be useful.
 With the OpenDINRail system being hardwired, wires are most likely the most expensive part of it all.
-Consult a local electrician for pricing and thing about good places to hide the electric cabinet.
-Splitting the setup into areas of floors, might save a lot in wiring!
+Consult a local electrician for pricing and think about good places to hide the electric cabinet.
+Splitting the setup into areas or floors, might save a lot in wiring!
 For a rough estimation of component cost, look at the [cost section](#cost)

 **Test your system in a safe space**

 Although the modules are tested and have proven to work for myself, there is no guarantee for them to work in your scenario.
 Components outside of the modules (like relays, switches, door window contacts, valves, etc.) can simply have a very big impact on the system.
 So get yourself one or two of every component you plan to connect to the system, as well as at least one controller and IO module and just test it.
-If you have any questions are unsure about component selection, consult a local electrician or write an entry into the [Q&A section](https://github.com/Feudal-Project/OpenDINRail/discussions/categories/q-a)
+If you have any questions or you're unsure about component selection, consult a local electrician or write an entry into the [Q&A section](https://github.com/Feudal-Project/OpenDINRail/discussions/categories/q-a)

 **Wire everything up**